syncfusion-content/angular-docs/angular/Grid/Selection.md

 The Drag selection allows to perform selection of the particular rows or cells by performing mouse dragging.
 To enable drag selection, set [`allowDragSelection`](https://help.syncfusion.com/api/angular/ejgrid#members:selectionsettings-allowdragselection "allowDragSelection") property of the [`selectionSettings`](https://help.syncfusion.com/api/angular/ejgrid#members:selectionsettings "selectionSettings") as `true`.
 Now you can select the cells or rows in the Grid by dragging the mouse.

-N> The [`selectionType`](https://help.syncfusion.com/api/angular/ejgrid#members:selectiontype "selectionType") property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.
+N> The [`selectionType`](https://help.syncfusion.com/api/angular/ejgrid#members:selectiontype "selectionType") property should be set as `multiple`, to select multiple cells in Grid by mouse dragging.

 The following code example describes the above behavior.